 Option #2: Students who have a bachelor's or master's degree

-- 1. Submit a transcript (unofficial) of bachelor's or master's degree.
-(See Guideline Timeline for more details).
-Degree must be completed prior to submission of application.
-An official transcript will be required once formally accepted into the program. - 2.
-Submit Certificate of Attendance from an Information Session. - 3.
-The Accuplacer assessment nor the ATI TEAS are required.
+- 1. Transcript (unofficial acceptable) of bachelor's or master's degree - a.
+Degree must be completed prior to submission of OTA application packet - 2.
+Submit Certificate of Attendance from an Information Session.